klimesm/GIS_E6010_Project_Course_2025/U-Net_PyTorch/Documentation/inference_documentation.md

 ## Dependencies
 - **GDAL**: builds VRT mosaics that merge tile-based outputs into seamless virtual rasters.
-- **model.py**: defines the DitchNet architecture and enables loading the trained model checkpoint.
+- **model.py**: defines the `LightningDitchNet` architecture and enables loading the trained model checkpoint.
 - **NumPy**: supports array manipulation for feature stacking, masking, and output raster creation.
 - **PyTorch**: runs the trained DitchNet model and handles tensor operations on CPU or GPU.
 - **Rasterio**: used for reading input DEMs, writing GeoTIFF outputs, and managing spatial metadata.
 - **scikit-image**: provides the resize function used for resampling the prediction layer.
 - **utils.py**: generates terrain feature layers (HPMF and ISI) and performs normalization required for inference.

-The inference results serve as the final product of the DitchNet workflow and can be directly visualized or used for GIS-based ditch mapping and analysis.
+The inference results serve as the final product of the `LightningDitchNet` workflow and can be directly visualized or used for GIS-based ditch mapping and analysis.